黑料社区

 An accomplished trombone and euphonium player, Dr. Cole鈥檚 love of student life extends beyond administration.
 At every institution where he has worked, he has auditioned for and played in student orchestra pits and jazz bands.
 This passion for music runs in the family鈥攈is mother was a professional singer, and his father was a band leader鈥攎aking him a fitting presence at Loyola in the birthplace of jazz.

-He is married to historian Dr. Susanne DeBerry Cole and is the proud dog-father of a feisty Cairn terrier named Mingus.
+He is married to historian Dr. Susanne DeBerry Cole who proudly serves as the First Lady of Loyola University.

 Contact Information